 Middle school students dive deeper in God's word and work through the practicalities of applying these lessons to their daily lives.
 All students at all levels are encouraged to share God Sightings that exemplify God at work in their lives, but these connections are especially important for tweens, whose fluid personal identities are beginning to take shape.

 In addition to weekly art and music classes and choirs in K-8, band and [Grades 4-8] and orchestra [Grades 2-8], which include individual lessons and group participation, are offered.
 Piano lessons are offered for students in K-Grade 2.
 Immanuel offers a theater program for K-8.
-Our previous productions include Joseph and the Amazing Technicolor Dreamcoat, Jr., The Lion King ,Jr., Willy Wonka, Jr., and The Little Mermaid, Jr.
+Our previous productions include Joseph and the Amazing Technicolor Dreamcoat, Jr., The Lion King ,Jr., Willy Wonka, Jr., and Singing in the Rain, Jr.

 Math Club gives middle school students opportunity to work together and play fun math games, solve riddles, puzzles, and problem solve.
 Students also prepare for individual and team competitions within our area, including the Junior High Math Competition at the Illinois Math and Science Academy.
 Math Club meets weekly during winter months.